Tawny versus Moscatel: Which Pairs Best with a Classic American Pie?

-When Warre’s, one of the great Port wine companies put its Otima 10 bottle on the market, it was targeting a younger crowd with its cleaner and more modern packaging.
+When Warre’s, one of the great Port wine companies, put its Otima 10 bottle on the market, it was targeting a younger crowd with its cleaner and more modern packaging.
 It apparently worked for this 30-year-old wine drinker, who normally has a soft spot for the ornate, but in this case couldn’t resist how the minimally ornamented bottle allowed the burnt caramel-colored drink to take center stage.
-Since purchasing my first bottle of the ten-year-old Tawny ($20) four years ago, it’s been a staple of our home bar.
+Since purchasing my first bottle of the ten-year-old Tawny ($20) four years ago, 10 year Tawny wines have been a staple of our home.
 However, this toffee-tasting treat shares the shelf with another favorite drink of mine, the Moscatel de Setubal (also in a contemporary bottle) by Bacalhoa ($12).
 And as if the north and south soccer rivalries in Portugal weren’t enough, I apologize in advance for adding more fuel to the fire with this dessert (or aperitif) wine showdown.
 But the real culprit inspiring this competition is an American dessert—the pumpkin pie.

 For years, I have been eating this earthy custard filled pie, infused with traces of nutmeg and cinnamon in its salty crust, but never thought of pairing it with a dessert wine – until this Thanksgiving season when I began, as in previous autumns, gorging on the comforting pie all through November.
 But this time, it dawned on me that the experience could be enhanced—with wine, naturally.
 The cinnamon and nutmeg flavors begged for some caramel, which is abundant in both the Tawny (from the north) and Moscatel (from the south).
 But which would make a more delicious pairing?
 The Tawny v.
 Moscatel derby analysis is in:

 Tawny Port Wine